-Barmah Forest Virus causes an infection in humans, resulting in polyarthritis, fever, tiredness, lethargy and rash.
+Barmah Forest Virus causes infection in humans and other mammals.
+In humans, the infection results in polyarthritis, fever, tiredness, lethargy and rash.
 It has been identified only in Australia, and is named after the location in Victoria where it was first discovered in 1974.

 It is clinically similar to Ross River Fever, but the symptoms tend to be less severe and of a shorter duration.
 Some patients, especially children, may be asymptomatic.

 It is self-limiting, and treatment is usually supportive only.
 Most people recover within a few days, but in some cases, joint and muscle pain persists for up to 6 months.

 It is most commonly seen in summer and autumn.

 There are about 400 reported cases per year although the true prevalence is likely to be much greater.
 The short duration of illness, and asymptomatic nature means that many cases will go unreported.
 Over 50% of cases occur in Queensland.